4.1 - CONDUCT

 4.4 - BASE RUNNING

-4.4.1 - Base Running - Stealing of any base except home is allowed once a pitched ball has reached home plate.
+4.4.1 - Base Running - Stealing of any base is allowed once a pitched ball has left the pitcher's hand.
 Runners may only advance one base beyond the base they occupy at the time of the pitch.

-4.4.2 - No advance to home can occur on a play featuring a passed ball, wild pitch or a steal of another base (ie: runners on first & third, players steals second, runner on third can not advance to home if a play is made to second base).
+4.4.2 - Runners may advance to home on a play featuring a passed ball, wild pitch or a steal of another base (ie: runners on first & third, players steals second, runner on third can advance to home if a play is made to second base).